ReactiveX/rxjs/docs_app/content/guide/testing/internal-marble-tests.md

 ### Ergonomic defaults for `hot` and `cold`

 In both `hot` and `cold` methods, value characters specified in marble diagrams are emitted as strings unless a `values` argument is passed to the method.
-Therefore:
+Therefor:

 `hot('--a--b')` will emit `"a"` and `"b"` whereas